sayanmndl21/pris/README.md

 ### Server
+Server information:

+- For all predictions: ../api/..
+- For sound file information: (http://mlc67-cmp-00.egr.duke.edu/api/soundInfos)
+- For complete sound files recordings: (http://mlc67-cmp-00.egr.duke.edu/api/sound-clips)

+- [x] Update server location for Carytown test:
+      - For the prison, it is /api/events
+      - For Cary, it is /api/caryevents

 - [ ] Server upload files to ../sound-clips

 - [ ] Download files to check the recording information